NAHJ Scholarships BA Snyder

-This is the inaugural year for this $5,000 scholarship.
-It is made possible thanks to a donation by ESPN to former NAHJ president and ESPN Deportes Senior Director of Hispanic Initiatives, Hugo Balta.
-The scholarship is named for Balta’s grandmother, who was one of the many special people in his life who helped him believe in his dreams.
+This is the second year for this scholarship, made possible thanks to a donation by former NAHJ president and ESPN Deportes Senior Director of Hispanic Initiatives, Hugo Balta.
+The scholarship is named for Balta’s grandmother, who encouraged him to pursue his journalism dreams.

 NAHJ Cecilia Alvear Scholarship – $2,500 This is the inaugural year for this scholarship, named for the former NAHJ president.
 It was made possible through a gift from George Lewis, a journalist who worked for NBC News for 43 years and was Alvear’s partner for 23 years.
 Alvear was a producer at NBC for 25 years and fought for the inclusion of Latinos in newsrooms.
 She passed away in April.

 This scholarship is presented to a student studying Spanish-language journalism.
 It is named in memory of Jonathan Camuy, an NAHJ member, Telemundo employee, and victim of the Pulse Nightclub shooting.
 (Students applying for this scholarship must submit their essay in Spanish).